Laituri | The Pier

 Invitation to experience the first phase of the year-long process at Kuva/Tila, Helsinki

-During the summer months of 2026, I will be travelling with the pier to different waters – lakes, ponds and the sea.
+During the summer months of 2026, I will be traveling with the pier to different waters – lakes, ponds and the sea.
 The first site will be in the very north, at Lake Gilbbesjávri, Kilpisjärvi over the midsummer.
 Then Aspö island in the archipelago in July, and Ypykkälampi, a pond on the north side of the Paljakanvaara hill in the Kainuu region in August.

 In these locations, the pier will function as a research vessel on water, a floating and drifting studio for physical experimentation and a concrete platform to come together.
-To practice, talk, read, rest, observe, swim, sing, dance and so on.
+To practice, converse, read, rest, observe, swim, sing, dance and so on.

 The pier will also serve as a structure for thinking and writing.
 I have started to engrave fragments on the wooden planks.
 Some of my own and some from others.
 I relate to these as spells for physical enchantment and remarks on places.